-An estimated 242 people were killed in traffic collisions on Los Angeles streets last year, according to provisional data from the city's transportation department.
+An estimated 240 people were killed in traffic collisions on Los Angeles streets last year, according to the most recent provisional data from the city's transportation department.

-That's a slight decrease in deaths from the previous year, but speaks to the long road ahead to meet Mayor Eric Garcetti's goal of zero traffic deaths by 2025.
+That's a slight decrease in deaths from the previous year, but speaks to the difficult road ahead for the city to meet Mayor Eric Garcetti's goal of zero traffic deaths by 2025.

 Of the people killed last year:

 - 127 were pedestrians.
 That's down slightly from 134 deaths in 2017.
 Pedestrian deaths have outnumbered motorist deaths on L.A. streets every year since 2010.

 - 21 were bicyclists.
 That's up from 18 people killed the previous year, and also represents a 110% increase in cyclist deaths from 2003.

 - 69 were motorists, tied for the most since 2010.

 - 23 were motorcyclists, down from 35 the previous year.

 "Our number one job at LADOT is to eliminate fatalities, so LADOT is working on safety projects near schools, senior centers, and on our high injury network," a department spokesperson said in a statement provided to LAist.
 "We're proud of our work to slow down speeds and redesign streets, and we have a lot more work ahead of us."